 It’s a form of moral competition.
 In a society that prized, say, competence over morality, this might be different.

 This makes sense: dumber people have no idea what being smarter would be like, so cannot recognize it.
+Smarter people have no idea what dumb is like, so cannot recognize how the inertia of human groups is usually confidently stupid, but doubt themselves as they think through the details.

 Their only ability is to tear it down by claiming their own knowledge is superior.
 “Everyone knows the sun revolves around the earth, you dummy!”